-Full Subject-Based Banding (Full SBB) allows students to take subjects at G1, G2, or G3 levels based on individual strengths, replacing the rigid Express, Normal Academic, and Normal Technical streams.
+Full Subject-Based Banding (Full SBB) allows students to take subjects at G1, G2, or G3 levels based on individual strengths, replacing the previous rigid Express, Normal Academic, and Normal Technical streaming system.
 From 2024, all Secondary 1 students are placed in mixed form classes and take subjects at different difficulty levels.
 The SEC examination is being introduced under Full SBB, and terms like O-Levels and N-Levels may still be used during the transition.

 As an educator who has guided families through this transition at Ancourage Academy, I understand the confusion many parents feel.
 This guide explains everything you need to know about Full SBB and how it affects your child's secondary school journey.